|

 round, you may find your cat has got out of the habit of eating and has to

-eat.
-The good news is, once you have got your cat eating again, he/she may
+be tempted into doing so again.
+The good news is, once you have got your cat eating again, s/he may

 feel better for it and soon get back into the habit.